vikasburman/flairjs/docs/content/guides.md

 [Getting Started](#/guides/getting-started)
 ---------------

-What are the core concepts,
+What are the core concepts, how to setup Flair in your project, what to expect and how to troubleshoot are some of the focus areas of dsicussion under this guide.

 [Object Oriented Constructs](#/guides/object-oriented-constructs)